Jackson-Mu/Jackson-Mu/README.md

 But honestly, if there’s a good football, basketball, or volleyball game on, I’ll watch it first, the computer might have to wait.
 Or I’ll do both at the same time — who says I can’t multitask?

 👨‍💻 Turning ideas into fast, functional apps — front to back.
-⚡ Supabase-powered.
+⚡ Firebase & Supabase, -powered.
 UI polished.
 Response time under 500ms.
 🛠️ I fix without breaking.
 I build without bloating.
-💡 Code that clicks — for users *and* devs.
+💡 Code that clicks — for users.

 ### 📫 Let’s connect!
-Feel free to reach out for collaborations, questions, or football talk:
+Feel free to reach out for collaborations, questions, or football talk
-**jm99338@nyu.edu**

 ---